 In addition, Hamilton was also the official timekeeper of the first coast-to-coast service from New York to San Francisco.

-Hamilton in Movies
+Hamilton Watches in Movies

 The Ventura became even more popular when a megastar and Rock and Roll figurehead, Elvis Presley, wore it in his musical comedy Blue Hawaii.
-The watch was particularly chosen for the legendary performer’s character.
+The watch was mainly chosen for the legendary performer’s character.

 A New Era